The Cell Dynamics and Fragmentation lab at EPFL

 We are hiring!

-We will hire a technical assistant / lab manager mid-2026.
-We are also open to host master internship projects and any motivated PhD candidate or postdoc who is motivated by science and interested in our research topics.
+We are alwaysopen to host master internship projects and any motivated PhD candidate or postdoc who is motivated by science and interested in our research topics.
 Come join us in Lausanne, Switzerland!

 News and social media wall